 In Michael Chabon's short story "A Model World," from his collection of the same title, a student plagiarizes a pretty much unknown piece of scholarship on cloud formation over the Antarctic.
 When he suspects his professor might suspect his attempted deception, things get tense, and that tension is likely amplified by the grass they're passing between each other:

 "As he inhaled, the professor raised his eyebrows, and lowered them as he blew out.
 He and Levine passed the pipe in near-silence for several minutes.
-The room filled with miniature cumulonimbus clouds."
+The room filled with miniature cumulonimbus clouds."And the last line of the story (in a way that doesn't give anything away):

-". . . the human race is now only a few years away, by most reckonings, from total dominion over the clouds."
+". . . the human race is now only a few years away, by most reckonings, from total dominion over the clouds."_________________________________________________________________________________

 Lastly, a poem by Dean Young, titled "Frottage":